 Example 2: The Job Hopper (Ineligible)

-- Wrong Timing: Leaving at 54, even a month before turning 55, disqualifies you.
-Wait until the year you turn 55.
+- Wrong timing: Leaving at 54—even a month before turning 55—disqualifies you.

-- Premature IRA Rollover: Rolling to an IRA before withdrawals voids Rule of 55 eligibility.
+- Premature IRA rollover: Moving funds to an IRA before withdrawals ends eligibility.

-- Skipping Plan Rules: Confirm distribution options with your plan administrator.
+- Skipping plan rules: Confirm distribution options with your administrator.

 Frequently Asked Questions About the Rule of 55